 [A quick note for hardcore fans of The Hobbit—those like me who reread and try to encourage others to read it—you should know that the excellent The Prancing Pony Podcast is about to embark on an in-depth discussion of the book, with each episode dedicated to a chapter.
 Having tuned in for all their Silmarillion episodes, I can tell you firsthand that those guys are both insightful and entertaining.
 The Hobbit discussions will begin with Episode 053.
 Most recently, they spoke with Corey Olson, the Tolkien Professor (who did his own deeply insightful podcast series on this book), in Episode 052.]

-Jeff LaSala is a production editor and freelance writer who can’t leave Middle-earth well enough alone.
+Jeff LaSala is a production editor and freelance writer who can’t leave Middle-earth well enough alone (see The Silmarillion Primer, for example).
 He also wrote some sci-fi/fantasy books and now works for Tor Books.
 He also wants to point out that today and tomorrow are yet to be said. ♫ ♬